-Both, the Management Company and the External Investment Manager monitor the attainment of the environmental and/or social characteristics of the Sub-Fund using their own data providers.
+The Management Company monitors the attainment of the environmental and/or social characteristics of the Sub-Fund using its own data providers.

 The Management Company uses three external data providers as its main sources:

 - The Management Company assesses the environmental and/or social characteristics of the Sub-Fund's constituents using the external data provider Sustainalytics.
 The Management Company uses Sustainalytics for ESG risk scores, controversies, product involvement as well as alignment with global standards (e.g., OECD Guidelines for Multinational Enterprises). - The Management Company uses Morningstar to analyse the Sub-Fund's peer group, as well as for various ESG data calculations at portfolio level. - The Management Company uses the data provider ISS for climate and impact data.
 The Management Company also uses ISS as a proxy voting solution.